nicky-nym/nicky-nym.github.io/pages/kinematic.md

 In recent decades we have begun to see the private sector take on very large scale projects, without government funding.

-City Center, in Las Vegas Nevada, is a good example
+City Center, in Las Vegas, Nevada, is a good example
   * 17 million square feet of mixed use space
   * built in 4 years (2006 to 2010)
   * 100% privately financed, at a cost of **$11 billion** <sup>[citation needed]</sup>